StackStorm-Exchange/stackstorm-jira/README.md

 ## Installation

 You will need to have `gcc` installed on your system.
 For Ubuntu systems, run `sudo apt-get install gcc`.
 For Redhat/CentOS systems, run `sudo yum install gcc libffi-devel python-devel openssl-devel`.
-To build the python cryptography dependency (part of the following `st2 pack install` command, 2GB of RAM is recommended.
+To build the python cryptography dependency (part of the following `st2 pack install` command) 2GB of RAM is recommended.
 In some cases adding a swap file may eliminate strange gcc compiler errors.

 Then install this pack with: `st2 pack install jira`